iddumied/minx/README.markdown

 Version 2.3.4 of utilc is required (see submodule).

-Compile with DEBUG to be able to debug the VM, compile with DEBUGGING to be able to debug both the VM and the source its running.
+Compile with DEBUG to be able to debug the VPU, compile with DEBUGGING to be able to debug both the VPU and the source its running.

-Arguments, the VM takes:
+Arguments, the VPU takes:
 first Argument _has to be_ the binary you want to run,
 then:
-	-v for verbosity (does nothing yet, requires VERBOSITY) -d for debugging the source it is running
-	--vm-debug for debugging the VM internals
+	-v for verbosity (does nothing yet, requires VERBOSITY) -d for debugging the source it is running --minx-debug for debugging the VPU internals
 	--regs for printing registers at end of program (this is much output!, requires VERBOSITY)